Do you have allergies?

 Do Yorkie Puppies Shed Their Puppy Coat?

 Yes, Yorkie puppies do shed their puppy coat, but you will probably not even notice.
-They lose it gradually over time, so it just looks like their coat is changing color over the course of a few months.
+They lose it gradually over time, in several stages, so it just looks like their coat is changing color over the course of a few months.

 Yorkie Shedding: Conclusion